spbelect/elect_hotline/DEPLOY.md

 `cp src/env-local.example env-kube`

-Edit env-kube to set required variables.
+Edit `env-kube` file to set required variables.
 And then apply:

 `kubectl create configmap ufo-config --from-env-file env-kube -o yaml --dry-run | kubectl apply -f -`

+You can edit `env-kube` file and then reapply configmap with the above command.
+Remember to restart deployment pods with `kubectl rollout restart deployment/ufo-deployment` to apply new configmap.

 ### Apply manifests